vapor-ware/synse-docs/docs/server/api.v3.md

 so the returned response will not change.

 Not all devices support writing.
 This is determined per-device at the plugin level.
-If a device that does not support writing is written to, an error is returned.
-The [`info`](#info) endpoint can also be used to check if a device supports writing.
+If a device which does not support writing is written to, an error is returned.
+The [`info`](#info) endpoint can be used to check if a device supports writing (via the `capabilities` field).

 In some cases, it may be desirable to issue writes synchronously.
 For such cases, see the [`synchronous write`](#write-synchronous) endpoint.